 Important!
-Visitor restrictions are currently in place due to the COVID-19 pandemic.
+Family / Caregiver presence changes are currently in place due to the COVID-19 pandemic.
 Please click here to review the current restrictions by clicking here.

 The Huron Perth Healthcare Alliance (HPHA) promotes a person-centred model of care.
 Patients and their families/caregivers are respected as essential members of the healthcare team, helping to ensure quality, safety and are an important source of information.The patient’s family/caregivers are advocates for the patient and provide support, comfort, and important information during the patients experiences and in the transition to home and community care.

 Families and caregivers are welcomed 24 hours a day according to patient preference, condition and care needs.
 Patients define their family and caregiver and how they will be involved in their care, care planning and decision-making.